-Features 10 adjustable pressure settings, making it a comfortable option for users of any age.
-660 milliliter tank is leak-proof and holds enough water for 90 seconds of use.
+Features 10 adjustable pressure settings, making it a comfortable option.
+The 600-milliliter tank is leak-proof and holds enough water for 90 seconds of use.
 Includes 8 tips to clean the surface of and between teeth, gums, and tongue.

 This model can be quite noisey.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 To clean areas a toothbrush misses or can't reach, you need an oral irrigator.
 Also known as a "water flosser," an oral irrigator can reach in between teeth.
 Unlike regular floss, irrigators come in a few different types and sizes, meaning you have some options to consider when searching for the best one.

 The most important decision is the choice between portable irrigators that are handy for travel/space and countertop irrigators that offer more water and pressure control.
 In addition to the types, there are important features and differences like the ideal reservoir size, adjustable pressure and flow controls, and different types of tips and nozzles you can use.

 An oral irrigator, or water flosser, is a device that directs a forceful stream of water through a specialized tip and into the mouth.

 The force of the water dislodges and washes away plaque, bits of food, and bacteria from the gums and teeth.

 All water flossers have a reservoir to hold the water, and an electric motor to power the pump.

 There are two basic types of water flosser: countertop and portable.